 APAG Board of Directors

-Mary Engel, President & Founder
+Mary Engel, Executive Director & Founder

 Mary Engel is the founder and president of the American Photography Archives Group, APAG, an award winning filmmaker and the director of the Orkin/Engel Film and Photo Archive.